Minors for College of Engineering Students

 Minor in Engineering for Other Students

 Two types of minors in the College of Engineering are available to students enrolled in other divisions of the University.
 The minors require a minimum of 18 hours in engineering courses.
 The Type 1 minor is a specialized program in any of the College's engineering disciplines.
-Course requirements and advising are available from the appropriate department head, who will appoint an adviser for a student desiring this type of minor.
+Course requirements and advising are available from the appropriate department head, who will appoint an advisor for a student desiring this type of minor.
 The Type 2 minor is a general minor in engineering.
-The associate dean of engineering appoints an adviser for a student pursuing a Type 2 minor, which requires a minimum of 18 hours in courses chosen from a list available from the associate dean for Academic Programs.
+The associate dean of engineering appoints an advisor for a student pursuing a Type 2 minor, which requires a minimum of 18 hours in courses chosen from a list available from the associate dean for academic programs.